Model Predictive Control with Environment Adaptation for Legged Locomotion: Introduction

+In this work, we demonstrate in experiments with our $87 \, \mathrm{kg}$ \gls{hyq} robot \cite{semini11hyqdesignjsce} that a suitably formulated NMPC can tackle rough terrain locomotion, account for leg mobility, and provide the optimal base orientation, while being real-time feasible.
+Indeed, optimizing for leg mobility allows our \gls{nmpc} to devise a robot base orientation and height that improves locomotion on rough terrain.

+This is particularly useful to achieve \textit{environment adaptation} on rough terrains.
+Another advantage is that minimal heuristics is required from the user i.e., no reference trajectory for the robot's height, and its base roll and pitch orientation is needed.

+This work is a system integration on the same line of our previous work \cite{Mastalli20TRO}.
+However, while in \cite{Mastalli20TRO} only offline optimization was performed, here we achieve real-time feasible online replanning in an MPC fashion.
+To achieve this goal: \begin{enumerate} \item We consider a simplified \gls{srbd} model that describes the angular and translational dynamics of the robot base but neglects the dynamics of legs. \item We employ the \gls{rti} scheme \cite{Diehl2005,Diehl2009,Gros2020} that allows us to run our \gls{nmpc} online with the prediction horizon of $2\,\mathrm{s}$ (50 nodes) as opposed to the $0.5 \,\mathrm{s}$ ($125$ nodes) used by \cite{Neunert2018}.
+Differently from \cite{Cebe2020} (that re-plans at each foot touchdown event), we continuously re-plan at the rate of $25\,\mathrm{Hz}$. \item We run our \gls{nmpc} on a single computer along with the rest of our locomotion framework\footnote{Except the perception related modules that run on a dedicated computer} unlike in \cite{Cebe2020, Neunert2018} where they use dedicated computers for their \gls{to} and \gls{nmpc}, respectively. \end{enumerate}

+We show in simulation the robot traversing a set of pallets of different dimensions placed relatively at varying distances, walking into a V-shaped chimney and lastly over a randomly generated rough terrain.
+We present \emph{Experimental} results that demonstrate the capability of our \gls{nmpc} to generate an omni-directional walk and to traverse a pallet for our quadruped robot \gls{hyq} (see Fig. \ref{fig:pallet_walk_main}).
+We tested the re-planning capability of our approach by pushing a pallet in front of the robot while walking, such that the control algorithm has to re-plan online in order to adapt to a dynamically changing environment.

+To summarize, the contributions of our work (in order of importance) are as follows: \begin{itemize}[leftmargin=*]

+\item Major \textit{experimental} results are presented in Section \ref{sec:results} where we demonstrate the capability of our NMPC planner to generate an omni-directional walk and rough terrain locomotion for our quadruped robot HyQ, by exploiting an online evaluation of the map of the terrain and using on-board state estimation.

-The optimization is carried out with minimal heuristics from the user i.e., no reference trajectory for the robot's height, its base roll and pitch orientation is required.
-The generation of the reference trajectory for the \gls{nmpc} takes into account premature and delayed touchdown of the feet as well as continuously adjusting the footholds according to the robot body motion and the terrain features.
+\item Additional (minor) contributions are: \begin{enumerate} \item We introduce a cost term which accounts for \textit{mobility} by penalizing hip-to-foot positions that do not provide the highest mobility.
+To the best of our knowledge, this is the first time that mobility has been addressed with MPC. \item The generation of the reference trajectory for the \gls{nmpc} takes into account premature and delayed touchdown of the feet as well as continuously adjusting the footholds according to the robot body motion and the terrain features. \item We use a parametric robot model that results in smaller NMPC formulation. \end{enumerate} \end{itemize}